MathJSLab/mathjslab-calculator/README.md

 # MathJSLab

-> Interpreter with language syntax like MATLAB&reg;/Octave written in TypeScript.
+> An interpreter with language syntax like MATLAB&reg;/Octave written in TypeScript.

 This is a demo of [MathJSLab npm package](https://www.npmjs.com/package/mathjslab).